JinhuiYE/JinhuiYE.github.io/_pages/about.md

 [//]: # (I envision a future where AI is not just seamlessly integrated into our lives, but also interacts with us in a real-time and autonomous manner.)

-<span style="color:red"> ~~I am currently exploring potential opportunities for internships~~ I will do an on-site internship with Prof. [Yonatan](https://talkingtorobots.com/yonatanbisk.html)) at CMU for the next term and I am looking for PhD positions for Fall/Spring 2025. </span>
+**~~I am currently exploring potential opportunities for internships~~ I will do an on-site internship with Prof. [Yonatan](https://talkingtorobots.com/yonatanbisk.html) at CMU for the next term and I am looking for PhD positions for Fall 2025.**